rhilconsultants/HELM-ArgoCD-Lab/Lab1/Lab1_Part_2.md

 ```

 - Click on Sync to Update the Openshift Cluster.
-- wait for the pods to rollout and the new ver. has finished to rollout
+- wait for the pods to rollout and the new ver. had been deployed
 - test the URL again to see the new Web Page.

 ![Web application v2](https://github.com/rhilconsultants/Application-Deployment-Workshop/blob/main/Class%20artifacts/lab1-part-2-web.png)